 Whole school approaches The universal offer to all children.
 Additional, targeted support and provision Specialist, individualised support and provision Accessibility plan is in place and is revised regularly.
 All areas of the school are accessible to everyone including those pupils with SEND.
-There is wheel chair accessibility to classrooms.
+There is wheel chair access to classrooms and outside areas.
 There is a disabled toilet on site.
 There is a lift.
 Pupils feel safe and in an environment where bullying is not tolerated.
-There is a named Safe Guarding Lead: Simon Pollard and deputy lead Amanda Colwill and a named Child in Care person.
+There is a named Safe Guarding Lead: Simon Pollard and deputy lead Amanda Colwill.
 All areas of the school are positive and all classrooms support learning.
 Teachers focus on rewarding desired behaviours to promote a positive environment.
 The rewards and sanctions system is consistent and robust and it is displayed in each classroom across school.
 Quiet activities available to all children at break times.
 Key staff are team teach trained to confidently diffuse challenging behaviour in a calm, positive manner.
 Sloping desk stands are available for table tops.
 Various sensory resources available such as fidget toys and coloured reading rulers.
-Quiet areas in class rooms are provided when needed. motor skills programmes and Fun-fit programmes Small group areas Vulnerable children have calming and re-energising breaks planned.
+Quiet areas in class rooms are provided when needed.
+Motor skills programmes and Fun-fit programmes Small group areas Vulnerable children have calming and re-energising breaks planned.
 Resources are made available support learning and inspire confidence.
 Specialist communication aids Specialist equipment e.g. peanut ball, chilli bean chair A lift provides access to all levels There is a disabled changing area/toilet.
 Where necessary, individualised transition programmes are put in place.
+PEEPs in place for individual children.

 There are stimulating external play areas which reduce unwanted behaviours.
 Children are taught how to keep themselves safe in a range of situations from handling fireworks to online safety.
 The individuality and uniqueness of all children is celebrated and recognised through reward assemblies and displays.
+Bikeability Swimming for all children

+, ,

+0

+a 1, 3

+Bikeability

+0

+First Aiders always available

-Bikeability Swimming First Aiders Interactive displays Appropriately sized tables, chairs and furniture for each class to give full access for pupils.
-Range of furniture for children to sit on/work on to meet their sensory needs --- -- --
+Appropriately sized tables, chairs and

+furniture for each class to give full access

+for pupils.

+Range of furniture for children to sit on/

+work on to meet their sensory needs

+-